Light meter

-A light meter is a device used to measure the amount of light.
-In photography, a light meter (more correctly an exposure meter) is used to determine the proper exposure for a photograph.
-The meter will include either a digital or analog calculator which displays the correct shutter speed and f-number for optimum exposure, given a certain lighting situation and film speed.
+A light meter (or illuminometer) is a device used to measure the amount of light.
+In photography, an exposure meter is a light meter coupled to either a digital or analog calculator which displays the correct shutter speed and f-number for optimum exposure, given a certain lighting situation and film speed.
 Similarly, exposure meters are also used in the fields of cinematography and scenic design, in order to determine the optimum light level for a scene.

-Light meters are used in the general field of architectural lighting design to verify proper installation and performance of a building lighting system, and in assessing the light levels for growing plants.
+Light meters also are used in the general field of architectural lighting design to verify proper installation and performance of a building lighting system, and in assessing the light levels for growing plants.

-Use in photography
+If a light meter is giving its indications in luxes, it is called a "luxmeter".

+Evolution

+Actinometers

+The earliest exposure meters were called actinometers (not to be confused with the scientific instrument with the same name), described as early as 1840 but developed in the late 1800s after commercial photographic plates became available with consistent sensitivity.
+These photographic actinometers used light-sensitive paper; the photographer would measure the time required for the paper to darken to a control value, providing an input to a mechanical calculation of shutter speed and aperture for a given plate number.
+They were popular between approximately 1890 and 1920.

+Extinction types

-The earliest type of light meters were called extinction meters and contained a numbered or lettered row of neutral density filters of increasing density.
-The photographer would position the meter in front of his subject and note the filter with the greatest density that still allowed incident light to pass through.
-The letter or number corresponding to the filter was used as an index into a chart of appropriate aperture and shutter speed combinations for a given film speed.
+The next exposure meters, developed at about the same time but not displacing actinometers in popularity until the 1920s and 1930s, are known as extinction meters, evaluating the correct exposure settings by variable attenuation.
+One type of extinction meter contained a numbered or lettered row of neutral density filters of increasing density.
+The photographer would position the meter in front of their subject and note the filter with the greatest density that still allowed incident light to pass through.
+In another example, sold as Heyde's Aktino-Photometer starting from the early 1900s, the photographer views the scene through an eyepiece and turns the meter to vary the effective density until the scene can no longer be seen.
+The letter or number corresponding to the filter strength causing the "extinction" of the scene was used as an index into a chart of appropriate aperture and shutter speed combinations for a given film speed.

-Extinction meters suffered from the problem that they depended on the light sensitivity of the human eye (which can vary from person to person) and subjective interpretation.
+Extinction meters tended to provide inconsistent results because they depended on subjective interpretation and the light sensitivity of the human eye, which can vary from person to person.

-Later meters removed the human element and relied on technologies incorporating selenium, CdS, and silicon photodetectors.